 5. Lead qualification emails are best sent on Wednesdays and Thursdays.
 The same HBR research found that there’s a 49 percent increase in lead qualification from Tuesday to Thursday, with Wednesday and Thursday representing the best overall days to email.
 That doesn’t mean you’re strictly limited to emailing on those days, but you may see increased results if and when you do.

 6. Only 9 percent of sales emails are opened.
 If you’re emailing someone for the first time, don’t count on them to open your email.
 Accordingly, your subject line is going to be more important than the body—and you shouldn’t spend too much time agonizing over the wording of your body content.
+For help, see our post on good subject lines for networking emails.

 7. The average open rate for businesses, cross-industry, is 20 percent.
 This statistic validates the low open rate, applying it to practically all types of businesses.